 The journey from Franz Josef to Wanaka is one of the most scenic drives you’ll do with Stray, but you don’t have to worry about soaking it all up through the bus window.
-All Stray passengers are guaranteed one night in Wanaka and most end up staying a lot longer than planned.
+Stray makes a stop in Wanaka.

 Strap yourself to a beautiful stranger, jump out of a plane at 12,000 or 15,000 ft and live to tell the tale!
 Wanaka is the perfect place to skydive if you want to witness breathtaking scenes as you plummet towards the ground.

 Ever dreamt of being a pilot?
 Now you can be – well, for 30 minutes at least.
 Learn to Fly in Wanaka gives you the opportunity to take off, fly and land a plane all on your own!
 Okay, there’s a professional sitting next to you to guide you through it, but you really do have full control.
 With every package, you get to bring a passenger along for FREE!
 That’s right – you can force your new Stray BFF to put their life in your hands as you soar through the skies above Wanaka.
 What are you waiting for?

 Wanaka is a great place for hiking and walking, as there are hikes for everyone’s fitness level.
 Make sure your phone is fully charged as you don’t want to miss out on snapping that ultimate Insta-worthy photo.
 Here’s what you can do in Wanaka when it comes to hiking.

 The Stray bus will stop at Mount Iron on the way out of Wanaka – you’ll have the option to choose between this walk and Puzzling World.

 Mt Iron is an easy track that can be completed in around 1 hour and 30 minutes and provides some great photo opportunities.
 On a clear day, the views are pretty awesome so if the sun is shining then there’s no excuse not to give this walk a go.